Dale Cresap's blog

 Add new comment

-daily word - woman at the well
+daily word - hardest thing

 Dale Cresap's picture